-This Emergency Order will take effect on September 23, 2020 at 12:01am.
+This Emergency Order will take effect on September 23, 2020 at 12:01am upon filing with the Clerk of Courts of Alachua County in accordance with Section 252.46(2), Fla.
+Stat., and shall remain in effect until modified or terminated by subsequent order or until the Executive Order 20-69 expires or is rescinded.

-Dated this \\\\\ day of September, 2020 at \\\\\.
+Dated this day of AprilSeptember, 2020 at ·

-BOARD OF COUNTY COMMISSIONERS OF ALACHUA COUNTY, FLORIDA
+BOARD OF COUNTY COMMISSIONERS

+OF ALACHUA COUNTY, FLORIDA

+Ву:

 Robert Hutchinson, Chairman

 APPROVED AS TO FORM:

 County Attorney's Office